weraldco/fmchallenge-browser-extension-manager/README.md

 ## Acknowledgments

 My two cents to give for the fresh developer and trying to start their journey in building things, try to learn the basic and build your personal project.
 I just found this Front-end Mentor from the someone whose also practicing Front-end, so I try it and I like it.
-Keep on practice your skill, don't let your sword get rusted.
+Keep on practice your skill, don't let your sword get rusted.s